BrekiPals/BrekiPals.github.io/README.md

 * I participated in the <a href="https://www.imo-official.org/participant_r.aspx?id=27287" target="_blank">International Mathematical Olympiad</a> in 2017 and 2018
 * I find interesting problems related to programing and math on the folowing sites <a href="https://projecteuler.net/location=Iceland" target="_blank">Project Euler</a> and <a href="https://open.kattis.com/users/breki-palsson" target="_blank">Kattis</a>.
 * I am interested in manny types of board games, and in particular I am a big GO fan!
-* For sport i practice Water Polo and Climbing.
+* For sport i practice water polo and climbing.

 ## Current
 List of the courses I have completed this academic year: